Fredric Aasbø: Formula D

-He won his first Formula Drift Pro Championship title in 2015 with a record of four wins in seven rounds, as well as the Formula Drift World Championship in the Papadakis Racing Scion tC.
+In 2015, Aasbø and Papadakis Racing announced that Rockstar Energy would be their title sponsor.
+He won the 2015 Formula Drift Pro championship with a record of four wins in seven rounds, as well as the first-ever Formula Drift World Championship title in the Papadakis Racing Scion tC.
 The same year, he was also awarded FIA's Driver of the Year for Norway – an honor he accepted from Norwegian World Rally Champion Petter Solberg.

 Aasbø finished as championship runner-up in 2016 after winning two rounds.

-From 2017 to 2018, he debuted two different Toyota hatchbacks in the Formula Drift series.
+From 2017 to 2018, Aasbø debuted two different Toyota hatchbacks in the Formula Drift series.
 In 2017, he finished second in the championship in a Toyota Corolla iM.
 In 2018, Papadakis Racing introduced the Rockstar Energy Drink / Nexen Tire Toyota Corolla Hatchback and again finished as the championship runner-up.
 For the fourth year in a row, Aasbø finished as the championship runner-up in Formula D for the 2019 season.

 In 2020, Aasbø and Papadakis Racing launched their new Toyota GR Supra for the 2020 Formula D season onwards.
 The GR Supra is powered by a B58 engine producing over 1000 horsepower while still utilizing the stock block.

-In 2021, Aasbø won the Formula D championship titles in 2021, after having a podium finish or win in all but 2 rounds of the season.
+Aasbø won the 2021 Formula D championship, after having a podium finish or win in all but two rounds of the season - a total of one win and five podium finishes.

-Aasbø won the Formula D championship title for a second consecutive year in 2022, with 2 wins and 2 podium finishes during the season.
+For a second consecutive year, Aasbø won the 2022 Formula D championship, with two wins and two podium finishes during the season.

+Aasbø scored three podium finishes in 2023, and finished the season in 6th place.

+For the 2024 season, Aasbø scored one win and three podium finishes, and finished the season in third place.
+With a win and three podium finishes, Aasbø finished again in third place for the 2025 season.

 Other work

-He is also a stunt driver whose work has most notably been featured in the Norwegian action film Børning and advertisement campaigns for Toyota.
+Aasbø is also a stunt driver whose work has most notably been featured in the Norwegian action film Børning and advertisement campaigns for Toyota.

-His wife Hunter Taylor is now a rookie drifter as well.
+Aasbø's wife Hunter Taylor is now a rookie drifter as well.